FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 ## Introduction

-Considering the performance and differences in computing power of different IoT hardware platforms, HybridOS will provide a complete new GUI framework for device apps and client apps.
+Only a new app framework can define a new operating system, and the new app framework first needs to define a new GUI programming framework.

+The GUI programming framework on desktop and mobile clients has been based almost entirely on Toolkit, Widget, or Control mechanisms.
+Almost all common GUI systems, such as Gtk+, Qt, MiniGUI, Windows, Android, iOS, etc. are based on such design.

+On the other hand, the development of Web technologies, especially the development of HTML5 and CSS 3, makes webpages more interactive, and provides a simple, easy to use and flexible coding and implementation mechanism.

+The designers of HybridOS believe that the client GUI programming mechanism should learn from Web technologies.
+Furthermore, we believe that the many benefits of web client programming are not derived from the JavaScript language, but rather the underlying structured document description mechanism (DOM) and the CSS-based style definition mechanism.

+Therefore, HybridOS's GUI programming framework no longer adheres to the traditional Toolkit/Widget mechanism; we choose to extend HTML5 and introduce the support of CSS 3.
+When programming is required, HybridOS provides the JavaScript programming interface same as Web browser for high-end device configurations and a C++ programming interface for low-end device configurations.

 The key features follow:

+1. The developer always use HVML (HybridOS View Markup Language, which defines a few new tags based on HTML 5.3) and CSS 3 to define the structure, styles, and layout of the UI elements.

-1. If the hardware has enough computing power (at lease 64MB RAM and 600MHz CPU), the developer can write the device apps in JavaScript language.
+2. If the hardware has enough computing power (at lease 64MB RAM and 600MHz CPU), the developer can write the device apps in JavaScript language.
 Or, the developer falls back to write the device apps in C++ language.

-2. For the device apps written in JavaScript language, the developer uses HVML (HybridOS View Markup Language, which defines a few new tags based on HTML 5.2) to describe the GUI.
-HybridOS provides a user agent like a Web browser, which contains the V8 JS engine and the HVML renderer.
+3. For the device apps written in JavaScript language, HybridOS provides a user agent like a Web browser, which contains the V8 JS engine and the HVML renderer.
 We name the user agent as 'HybridOS App Engine' (`HAE` for short).

-3. The developer can always describe the UIs of a device app in HVML combined with CSS, and the HVML documents and CSS definitions can be interpreted to one or more C++ source files, the developer can manipulate all DOM elements, their attributes, styles, and content like JavaScript does.
+4. When you write the device apps in C++ language, the HVML documents and CSS definitions can be interpreted by some ready-to-use tools to one or more C++ source files.
+The developer can manipulate all DOM elements, their attributes, styles, and content like JavaScript does.
+You even convert existed HTML webpages to the C++ source files.

-4. The device app written in JavaScript can run on client (Linux/Windows/macOS/Android/iOS) directly.
-Under this situation, the developer need a HAE implementation or SDK for the specific client operating system.
+5. HAE will be cross-platform, the device app written in JavaScript can run on any operating system (Linux/Windows/macOS/Android/iOS) directly.

 In this way, we can use the same UI description files for device apps, client apps, and even web apps.
 When the target hardware has not enough performance, we fall back to use C++ language directly.
 However, we can still describe the UIs in HVML and CSS.

+We think this is a universal solution for the GUI programming framework, and never be out of date.

-This specification describes the extended HTML 5.2 tags (HVML tags) supported by HybridOS, and the framework to define a device app in JavaScript language.
+This specification describes the extended HTML 5.3 tags (HVML tags) supported by HybridOS, and the framework to define a device app in JavaScript language.

 ## The HVML Tags

-`HVML` means HybridOS View Markup Language, which defines a few new tags based on [HTML 5.2].
+`HVML` means HybridOS View Markup Language, which defines a few new tags based on [HTML 5.3].

-The HVML tag `view` represents a complex widget which can not be described and rendered easily by the standard HTML 5.2 tags and CSS, for example, a chart, a calendar, a meter panel, and so on.
+The HVML tag `view` represents a complex widget which can not be described and rendered easily by the standard HTML 5.3 tags and CSS, for example, a chart, a calendar, a meter panel, and so on.

+As we know, HTML 5.3 introduced some new tags especially the ones for interaction, such as `progress`, `meter`, `details`, `summary`, and `dialog`.
+HVML provides well support for these tags.

+However, if we want to show a complex widget, we either use a plugin or use the `canvas` to render them by using script.
+In order to reduce the development efforts and improve the performance, we introduce the `view` tag for HVML.

 For example, to define a meter panel, we use the following HVML tag `view`: